 Others still are just outside the city, ready to fulfill every dream you’ve had of staying in a Tuscan villa.
 Yet, that’s not all there is to Florence and its hotel scene.

-Whether it’s a romantic rooftop pied-à-terre in the Centro Storico, an eclectic hideout in the ultra-hip Oltrarno, a mod hostel compound near the train station, or a quiet villa oasis in a nearby hill town, we’ve got you covered for every every kind of travelers budget, mood and vibe.
+Whether it’s a romantic rooftop pied-à-Terre in the Centro Storico, an eclectic hideout in the ultra-hip Oltrarno, a mod hostel compound near the train station, or a quiet villa oasis in a nearby hill town, I’ve got you covered for every kind of budget, mood, and vibe.

 I hope my list of Florence’s best hotels has helped you decided where to stay.

 Italy Travel Insurance

 I can’t say this enough but please get insurance when traveling to Italy!
 Even if you are only going on a short trip, you should always travel with insurance.

 Have fun while visiting Florence, but take it from someone who has racked up thousands of bucks on an insurance claim before, you need it.